Atrial flutter: Diagnosis

-Typical atrial flutter is recognized on an electrocardiogram by presence of characteristic "flutter waves" at a regular rate of 200 to 300 beats per minute.
+Typical atrial flutter is recognized on an electrocardiogram by the presence of characteristic "flutter waves" at a regular rate of 250 to 350 beats per minute.
 Flutter waves may not be evident on an ECG in atypical forms of atrial flutter.
 Individual flutter waves may be symmetrical, resembling p-waves, or maybe asymmetrical with a "sawtooth" shape, rising gradually and falling abruptly or vice versa.
 If atrial flutter is suspected clinically but is not clearly evident on ECG, acquiring a Lewis lead ECG may be helpful in revealing flutter waves.

 Classification

 There are two types of atrial flutter, the common type I and rarer type II.
 Most individuals with atrial flutter will manifest only one of these.
 Rarely someone may manifest both types; however, they can manifest only one type at a time.

 Type I

 Type I atrial flutter, also known as common atrial flutter or typical atrial flutter, has an atrial rate of 240 to 340 beats/minute.
 However, this rate may be slowed by antiarrhythmic agents.

 The reentrant loop circles the right atrium, passing through the cavo-tricuspid isthmus – a body of fibrous tissue in the lower atrium between the inferior vena cava, and the tricuspid valve.
 Type I flutter is further divided into two subtypes, known as counterclockwise atrial flutter and clockwise atrial flutter depending on the direction of current passing through the loop.